RinaSarbhukan/RinaSarbhukan/README.md

 # Hi, I'm Rina Sarbhukan 👋

-Full-stack developer pursuing BCA, focused on building web and mobile applications with Django and Android.
+Aspiring software developer with knowledge of Python, Java, SQL, and Django, aiming to apply web and application development skills in real-world projects.
+Pursuing a BCA and committed to continuous learning and professional growth in the tech industry
 ## 💼 About Me

 - 🎓 BCA student at Vidya Bharti Mahavidyalaya, Amravati (CGPA: 7.9/10)